Denver Personal Injury LawyerPrint Page

 At Levine Law, our personal injury lawyers help clients secure the full amount of both non-economic and economic damages available under the law.
 We use our negotiating skills to obtain a favorable out-of-court settlement, and we vigorously represent clients in court.

 Types of Personal Injury Cases Handled by Our Firm

-At Levine Law, our AV-rated personal injury lawyers have been named as Super Lawyers and are experienced in their fields.
+At Levine Law, our AV-rated attorneys have been named as Super Lawyers and are experienced in their fields.
 We handle a wide variety of cases and represent the rights of victims injured in many different ways.
 Personal injury cases that we handle include: